 "Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves."
 (Philippians.
 2:3 New International Version)

 Do your friends disregard your feelings and treat them as though they don't matter?
-If your answer is yes to this question then there is a fair chance that your friends don't respect you.
+If your answer to this question is yes, then there is a fair chance that your friends don't respect you.

-3. Colossians 3:13
+4. Colossians 3:13

 "Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you."
 (Colossians.
 3:13 New International Version)

-Good friends always forgive.
-Forgiveness is a word from the heart.
+True forgiveness comes from the heart.
 A friend may say that they forgive you, but if it isn't from the heart, it means nothing.

 Good friendships are motivating, uplifting, and inspiring.
 Friendships without forgiveness are worth letting go.